-14. Clause 13 provides for the powers of the council with regard to education in the landscape architectural profession.
+14. Clause 13 provides for the powers of the council with regard to education in the project and construction management professions.

-15. Clause 14 seeks to provide for the general powers of the council.
+15. Clause 14 seeks to provide for [he general powers of the council.

 16. Clause 15 provides for the funds of the council and the keeping and auditing of accounts.